digicademy/svsal/docs/API.md

 internal complexity and delivers one complete and integral TEI file.
 Since the extraction of parts of a work can result in invalid TEI or even malformed xml, the tei format at the moment cancels an eventual location identifier and always presents whole works.

+The `tei` format parameter may be combined with the `mode` parameter.
+If the latter's value is `meta`, only the metadata of a texts' tei dataset (i.e., the 'teiHeader') is requested, whereas the `full` value (which is the default value if no `mode` parameter is stated) leads to the complete dataset.

 ### Plaintext